Skip to main content

 <sender>

-Requires @name and @email which are used in the Sender header and some of the From headers for all emails.
+Requires the @name and @email attributes as part of the Sender header, and some of the From headers.

 <links>